Bulky waste collection

 If the following rules are not followed we will not be able to carry out your collection.
 Please make sure you read these before you pay and book.

 The collection will take place from the most accessible point of the property, usually your wheelie bin collection point.
-This may be the back lane, a bin collection area or the front of a property.
+This may be the back lane, a bin collection area or the front of a property with a path or drive.
 A van needs to be able to easily and quickly access the items.

 Please ensure that items are not left blocking roads or pathways.
 For insurance reasons, our collection staff cannot enter houses or garages.
 All items must be left outside, visible and/or accessible from the road.
 Items should not be left behind cars or vehicles.